Dirc/webapp_fullstack_go_docker/blog.md

 Now that we have both a standalone Go container and Postgres container running, we can tie them together with Docker Compose.

 We take our previous `docker run` commands and put them in a `docker-compose.yml` file.
 For the `web` service we add `build: .`, so when Docker can not find an image called `gowebapp` locally, it will build the Dockerfile.
+We also add `restart: always`, this is a clumsy but simple way to ensure the web container won't stops with a connection error while the database is still starting.

 ```yaml
 version: '3.1'